Fayo2019/Bank-Statement-KYB-agent/README.md

 ## Limitations

 - Currently optimized for English language documents
 - Limited to the first 20 pages of a document.
-This is to minimise cost in the event a document is mis-cliassified as a bank statement.
+This is to minimise cost in the event a document is mis-cliassified as a bank statement
-- Requires an internet connection for OpenAI API access
 - Performance depends on document quality and format